-Some children in school use a workstation which is based on the TEACCH philosophy that originated in the USA in the 1960s.
+Some children in school use a workstation which is based on the TEACCH philosophy that originated in the USA in the 1960s

+Some individuals with learning needs and many of those on the Austic Spectrum need structure in order to feel secure in what can be a very confusing world.
+A workstation is effective for many children because it incorporates structure, routine, visual cues and limits distractions.
 This in turn helps to develop independence, organisational skills, the concept of working in an ordered manner, the concept of ‘finished’ and the generalisation of skills.
-It also contributes to the wellbeing of the children when they can succeed in completing their work.
+It also contributes to the well being of the children when they can succeed in completing their work.

 The use of a visual system removes the requirement for children to process verbal instructions when for some children this is a major barrier.